Tyrn/wei/the-insider-en.typ

-     The total sum of allowances, benefits and investment credits for  a new Federation  member  would  be, accordingly  to  Bemish's  calculations,  six thousand four billion dinars - six trillion.
+     The total sum of allowances, benefits and investment credits for  a new Federation  member  would  be, accordingly  to  Bemish's  calculations,  six thousand four billion dinars---six trillion.

      Somebody approached and stood next to him.
 Bemish turned around and saw Nan and Shavash.